Pupil Premium Funding

 - to fund additional Teaching Assistants support pupils in classrooms

-- Engage a counselling service for pupils with social and emotional difficulties - for example, New Start
+- to engage a counselling service for pupils with social and emotional difficulties - for example, New Start

-- Staff training - eg Solihull Approach, delivering intervention programmes
+- to support ongoing professional development and staff training - eg Solihull Approach, delivering intervention programmes

 - to pay for music tuition and examinations for pupils entitled to Pupil Premium Grant funding